‘Bringing Durham’s house party scene to the big stage’: The launch of Soundhaus

 The events company was formed around Nik’s love and respect for the UK music scene, despite growing up in a variety of countries, including the US, Singapore, and India.
 He spoke of particular genres like EDM and rock, which ultimately shaped his musical influences, as well as playing the guitar.

-Significantly, they aim to host events through a shared appreciation of music as a “universal language”, irrespective of background; crucially, everyone can connect through music.
+A key aim for Soundhaus is to host events through a shared appreciation of music as a “universal language”, irrespective of background; crucially, everyone can connect through music.

 Reviving house party culture, or ‘takeovers’

-Soundhaus’ unique selling point is certainly their emphasis on house party take-overs, hoping to perform DJ sets at student houses, in collaboration with individual hosts.
-They stress the importance of cost, aiming to keep events as cheap and accessible as possible.
+Soundhaus’s unique selling point is its emphasis on house party take-overs, where they perform DJ sets at student houses in collaboration with individual hosts.
+Nik stressed the importance of cost, as he aims to keep events as cheap and accessible as possible.

-They recently hosted numerous “pre-release house party takeovers” in preparation for their upcoming launch, providing equipment including speakers, music, etc.
+The events company recently hosted numerous “pre-release house party takeovers” in preparation for its upcoming launch, providing equipment including speakers and music.

-Soundhaus talks of the importance of creating a certain “vibe”, which encapsulates not only an appreciation of the music, but a more general thrill which comes with parties.
-This refers to meeting new people, discovering new tracks, and simply bringing the energy for an event as varied as these.
+Soundhaus said they look to create a certain “vibe”, which encapsulates not only an appreciation of the music, but a more general thrill which comes with parties.
+This refers to meeting new people, discovering new tracks, and bringing the energy for an event as varied as theirs.
+Nik described this as having “different zones” where people are able to connect in the same house.

-Soundhaus hosted their first official, paid event at Blue Eye, a cocktail bar.
-The two-story space provided a dual opportunity for socialising and the option to enjoy the DJ set upstairs, with a dance floor.
+Soundhaus hosted its first official, paid event at Blue Eye, a cocktail bar.
+The two-story space provided a dual opportunity for socialising and heading upstairs to enjoy the DJ set and dance floor.

-Entry was very affordable, and it reached capacity – a sign of future successes, and bigger and better events to come.
+Entry was affordable and it reached capacity – a likely sign of bigger and better events to come.

-They plan to collaborate with other names in Durham, and hope to expand into other cities based on this initial success.
+The team plans to collaborate with other names in Durham, and hopes to expand into other cities too.

 Showcasing new and upcoming artists

 Soundhaus aims to transform the Durham nightlife scene by offering a broad range of music talents, specialising in genres like UKG, techno and house, as well as drum and bass.
-They do this through sourcing new artists at Durham University’s DJ Society, who meet on Thursdays.
+The company achieves this by sourcing new artists at Durham University’s DJ Society, who meet on Thursdays.

-Nik told The Durham Tab Soundhaus finds new artists as part of their commitment to running this project with “as little of an ego as possible”.
+Nik told The Durham Tab Soundhaus finds new artists as part of its commitment to running the project with “as little of an ego as possible”.
 They believe new faces are an important part of keeping both engagement and excitement high, expanding on the thrill and anticipation of each event, which is different from the next.

 He also spoke of the overfamiliarity which comes with DJ companies, stressing that he wants to use this platform to bring new artists in, as it is often hard to get started in such a selective industry.